-Twenty-five states have statutes that criminalize certain paramilitary activity.
-These laws make it illegal for individuals to teach others how to use firearms, explosives, or techniques capable of causing injury or death, or to assemble to train or practice with such firearms, explosives, or techniques, knowing or intending to further a civil disorder.
-These statutes may create felony or misdemeanor offenses, depending on the jurisdiction.
+Twenty-six states have statutes that criminalize certain paramilitary activity.
+These laws generally make it illegal for individuals to teach others how to use firearms, explosives, or techniques capable of causing injury or death, or to assemble to train or practice with such firearms, explosives, or techniques, knowing or intending to use them in or in furtherance of a civil disorder.
+These statutes may create felony or misdemeanor offenses, depending on the jurisdiction, and Vermont's statute also authorizes state officials to seek civil injunctive relief.
+See Vt.
+Stat.
+Ann. tit.
+13, § 4073.
 Colorado's statute is representative: